-And those places are few and far between.
+And places that take government funding are few and far between.

 Why?
 Because the market for space available for those who are government-funded is saturated.
 So there are very few places that have no requirement for how many years of self-pay funds you must have.
 Most assisted living communities require 2 or 3 years of self-pay funds.

 However, even assisted living communities that accept government funds after you run out of money won’t necessarily have availability at the time that you need it.
 So if your financial situation changes and your community doesn't have space for another person using government funds, they'll let you know that you will have to find another community that does have space.
 You’ll have to move again.

 Or if they are a continuing care community and have nursing home care available, they might move you into their skilled nursing facility even though your physical needs don't require that yet.
 What does that mean for you?
 A nursing home environment when all you need is a home-like environment with some assistance.

 The good news is that some assisted living communities allow you to stay when you run out of money and need to start using government funds.
 The difference in the rate between what you pay out of pocket and what the government will pay is significant.
 There has to be a smart balance, and some companies are willing to serve those in need at less of a margin.
 These are the companies that work really hard to make sure that their caregivers are taken care of so that they don’t compromise quality of care even though there are fewer resources available.

 So, how can you make sure you can get into the assisted living community you want?

 Make it your goal as you age not to spend down your money so that you qualify for government funding, but rather, that you save enough to be able to pay for care for at least one or two years so that you have choices when it’s time for assisted living.